jqwik-team/jqwik/documentation/src/docs/user-guide.template.md

 If a property fails then jqwik's reporting is more thorough:
 - Report the relevant exception, usually a subtype of `AssertionError`
 - Report the property's base parameters
-- Report both the original failing sample and the shrunk sample
+- Report both the original failing sample and the shrunk sample.

+  **Caveat**: The samples are reported _after their use_ in the property method.
+  That means that mutable objects that are being changed during a property show their final state, not the state in which the arbitrary generated them.

 In the case of `lengthOfConcatenatedStringIsGreaterThanLengthOfEach` from above the report looks like that: